SoftwareAG/c8y-docs/content/reference/device-management-library-bundle/configuration.md

 #### Upload current legacy configuration

 Devices may signal their support for uploading their current configuration to Cumulocity IoT by adding *c8y_UploadConfigFile* to their *c8y_SupportedOperations*.
-This enables a "Get snapshot from device" button in the configuration tab.
+This enables a "Get snapshot from device" button in the **Configuration** tab.
 Pressing it generates a *c8y_UploadConfigFile* operation for the device.

 <table>
 <tbody>